Lohit20/Hybrid-Collaborative-Multiarm-Bandits-Content-Base-Filtering-/README.md

 This repository implements a hybrid recommendation system that combines Collaborative Multiarm Bandits and Content-Based Filtering techniques.
 The system leverages the advantages of both approaches to provide accurate and diverse recommendations to users.
 Collaborative Multiarm Bandits allow for adaptive exploration of user preferences, while Content-Based Filtering utilizes item characteristics to make personalized recommendations.
 By combining these two methods, the system achieves a robust and efficient recommendation mechanism.
 The repository contains the necessary code and resources to implement and experiment with this hybrid recommendation system.

 # Dataset
-We utilized the MovieLens dataset, a widely used benchmark dataset for recommendation systems.
+This project utilized the MovieLens dataset, a widely used benchmark dataset for recommendation systems.
 The dataset contains a large collection of movie ratings provided by users, along with movie metadata such as genre, release year, and tags.
 This dataset served as the foundation for training and evaluating our recommendation system.

 # Data Preprocessing
 The user and movie IDs in the ratings dataset are converted to 0-based indices by subtracting 1 from their values.
 The ratings dataset is merged with the movies dataset based on the movie ID.
 The resulting merged dataset is then transformed into a pivot table, where rows represent users, columns represent movies, and values represent ratings.
 Any missing values are filled with zeros.
 The pivot table is then converted into a NumPy array for further processing.